If you’re the proud owner of a wood burner, you might be wondering if you need a log burner fan?

 Stove fans can come in a variety of designs and generally have either 2, 3, 4 or 5 blades to help circulate the air more evenly.

-Just like the woodburners themselves, stove fans tend to be made from a type of metal, such as steel or aluminium.
+Just like the stoves themselves, a wood burner fan tends to be made from a type of metal, such as steel or aluminium.

 You’ve more than likely paid a sizeable chunk of money for your log burner, so you’ll be wanting to make the absolute most out of it.

-The short answer is yes, wood burners fans are worth it, especially if you’re trying to heat up a small room effectively.
+The short answer is yes, wood burners fans do work and are worth the small purchase price.

 A woodburner fan is a great way to increase the effectiveness of the heat your log burning stove produces, and squeeze out all of that efficiency that you feel via heat.